occopus/docs/sphinx/source/user/tutorial-flowbster.rst

 The task of the Collector node is to get the processing result of each molecule part from the Vina nodes, and select the best 5 energy levels.

-For running the experiment, we selected a molecule set of 3840 molecules.
-This set was split into 240 parts, so each part included 16 molecules to dock against the receptor molecule.
+For running the experiment, we selected a molecule set of 60 molecules.
+This set was split into 10 parts, so each part included 6 molecules to dock against the receptor molecule.

 **Features**

  - creating nodes through contextualisation
- - using the nova resource handler
+ - using the ec2 resource handler
  - utilising health check against a predefined port and url
  - using parameters to scale up worker nodes